Local entropy theory and descriptive complexity: Introduction

 The paper is organized as follows.
 In Section 2 we give a somewhat detailed introduction to local entropy theory and descriptive set theory so that the article is accessible.
 In Section 3 we investigate relationship between shadowing and local entropy.
 In Section 4 we study the complexity of systems with CPE on topological manifolds.
 In Section 5 we prove the main result of the paper.
+Several open questions arise from the above which will be discussed in Section 6.

-\textbf{Acknowledgment:} The second author would like to thank Dominik Kwietniak and Linda Westrick for motivating conversations.
+\textbf{Acknowledgment:} The authors would like to thank Dominik Kwietniak, Slawomir Solecki and Linda Westrick for motivating conversations.
 The second author was supported by the CONACyT grant 287764.